 Be thankful as it’s got a gorgeous beer garden and a cosy fire from which you can take your pick depending on the season.

 The Mall Tavern

-This cool pub near Notting Hill Gate is also a great contender for a hearty Sunday roast, though I have to be honest, the menu is a winner all week long.
+This cool pub near Notting Hill Gate is also a great contender for a hearty Sunday roast, though we have to be honest, the menu is a winner all week long.

 A perfect haven of good food and drink in the heart of Ladbroke Grove, The Eagle is the kind of boozer everyone wishes they had in toddling distance of their home but very few actually do.